-A study of risk assessment and management techniques, methods, and models used in industry to minimize and control risks in a high technology industrial environment.
-Instructional topics include project management risks, program schedule, and cost risks.
-4306 Administration of Technological Resources (3-3-0) Prerequisite: AA 3303 and AA 3309.
-An examination of the tools and methods used to manage the technological resources of the enterprise.
-4307 Network Security Administration (3-3-0) Prerequisite: AA 3303 and AA 4306.
-This course provides a strategic overview of network security administration, as it relates to the total organization.
+The study of economic issues and policies generated by globalization.
+The course is focused on economic theoretical concepts, the effects of globalization on modern economic and financial issues, and the effects of globalization on industrial and public sector policies in developed and developing economies.
+4380 Field Experience in Applied Administration (3-3-0) Prerequisite: 60 completed hours, declared BAAS-AA major, and completion of additional General Education courses, and approval from director.
+For more information and qualification, see Field Experience in the Applied Administration section of this catalog and/or the BAAS-AA director.
+4390 Selected Topics in Applied Administration (3-3-0) Prerequisite: 60 completed hours, declared BAAS-AA major, and completion of additional General Education courses, and approval from director.
+Selected topics in applied administration.
+May be repeated once for credit with director's approval when topic varies.
+4399 Directed Studies in Applied Administration (3-3-0) Prerequisite: Senior standing; formal approval from director or dean; cumulative GPA of 3.0 and GPA of 3.3 in applied administration.
+Selected topics in applied administration; intensive individual study under the guidance of a member of the applied administration faculty.
 ACC (Accounting) 1301 Accounting for Non-Business Majors (3-3-0) Pre-requisite: College-level math.
 The course will provide a working knowledge of financial statements, the accounting process and budgeting for non-business majors desirous of understanding how accounting is used in business operations, as well as to know how accounting and accounting reports are used by investors and other business stakeholders in their decision making process.
 2301 Financial accounting (3-3-0) Prerequisite: MATH 1301.

-The business curriculum and to success in the business world beyond college.
 The purpose of the course is to (1) give students a grasp of accounting terminology, (2) help students learn the process of gathering, classifying and reporting financial information on financial statements, and (3) provide analytical skills necessary to understand the importance of financial statements in economic decision making.
 (ACCT 2301)

 2302 Managerial Accounting (3-3-0)

 Prerequisite: ACC 2301.